latest nhpb_banner 1__compressed2

 Housing programs for low-income families or single people

-Affordable, low cost housing with no waiting list may be available near you.
+Affordable, low cost housing, including public housing with no waiting list are options too.
 Several charities, such as Mercy Housing, VOA and others, offer apartments, homes, and other properties for rent.
-There are also some government housing units from PHA.
-Low income seniors, the elderly, and disabled often get priority.
-Read more on low income emergency housing with no wait list.
+There are also some government housing units from local housing authorities with priority for seniors and low-income families with a kid, and read more on low income emergency housing with no wait list.

-Emergency low income housing programs: While not as common and widely available as other programs help, several churches, government agencies, and non-profits do focus on expediting the process to get a low-income household into an immediate home.
-Some resources focus on getting fast housing for homeless or low-income tenants that need to move.
+• Emergency section 8 low income housing programs are another option.
+While not as common and widely available, some local housing authorities focus on getting expediting section 8 for homeless or low-income tenants that need to move.
 Other programs may help elderly or disabled people.
-Find how to get low income housing fast.
+Find how to get section 8 low income housing fast.

 Free home repairs are available.
-Grants and low interest loans exist to help pay for home repairs and improvements.
+Government grants and low interest loans, including from the USDA, FHA and other organizations exist to help pay for home repairs and improvements.
 State and federal funds typically are available to people with a low-income or no money, but a local community action agency is usually the place to apply to for help.
 Or they can redirect clients to other organizations for information on how to apply for grant money to fix a house.
-Learn more on home repairs.
+Learn more about home repairs for free.

 Low income energy, utility, and water bill assistance

-Financial assistance for low-income customers of utility companies help keep the power on.
-Most utility companies, which are privately owned, run numerous assistance programs for qualified customers that are living in poverty or have a low income.
-Some services and resources they provide themselves, and others are administered in partnership with local non-profit and charity organizations.
-Energy assistance can include grants to pay electr, gas, light and other utility costs.
+Financial assistance is offered directly by many utility companies for low-income customers to help keep the power on.
+Most utility companies, which are privately owned, have resources qualified customers that are living in poverty or have a low income.
+Some services, such as payment plans or forgiveness of a bill, they provide themselves, and others are administered in partnership with local non-profit and charity organizations.
+Energy assistance can include grants to pay electric, gas, light and other utility costs.
 Find utility company low-income programs.

 Health, medical and dental care for low income families

-Dental care offered by government supported low-income clinics is free.
+Dental care is offered by many clinics too.
 Hundreds of government and private funded dental centers can offer a number of free services, including check ups, cleanings, consultations, and referrals.
-Patients can get their needs met, or low income families can learn about other dental programs for their needs.
+Patients can get their needs met or low income families can learn about other dental programs if specialized care is needed.
 Both professional and volunteers dentists contribute their time to the free dental clinics.

 • Low-income patients can get free dental implants from government programs (such as Medicaid in some states) or volunteer, pro-bono dentists.
 Grant money, oral surgery, new teeth and more is provided as part of the program.
 Locate free dental implants for low income patients.